 Your diet should be high in fiber, and dried fruits are a high source of fiber.
-Fiber helps in regulating and promoting good bowl health, but too much of fiber can bother your gut as well.
-Too much of dried fruits consumption can lead to gas, bloating, cramps, constipation and diarrhea too.
+Fiber helps in regulating and promoting good bowel health, but too much of fiber can bother your gut as well.
+Too much of dried fruits consumption can lead to gas, bloating, cramps, constipation and diarrhoea too.

 According to MayoClinic.com, it takes an excess of 3500 calories in your diet to gain 1 pound and consumption of 250 calories per day from dried fruits help contribute almost 2 pounds of weight in a month’s time.

 In order to minimize the caloric intake, portion your dried fruits serving before you start eating.
 Your serving should include three dates, eight apricot halves, 2 tablespoons of dried blueberries or cranberries and 11/2 dried figs. All these servings offer about 60 calories.

 Dried fruits contain natural sugar in fructose form, which is fruit sugar and there are some dried fruits available in the market that come coated with additional sugar to keep minimum moisture levels and prevent them from sticking to each other.
 Sugar contributes to tooth decay and sticky foods, like dried fruits, that can be harmful because they stick to your teeth, forcing the sugar to stay on the teeth for a longer period of time.

 Drink water when you snack on dried fruits to minimize the risk of tooth decay and also try brushing your teeth after eating sweets to remove sugar from your teeth.

 There are quite a few dried fruits that are sugar coated and are also high in glycaemic index.
 High glycaemic food cause your blood sugar to surge that quickly delivers energy but the moment you hit the peak energy level, your blood sugar level quickly drops causing sugar crash and sudden fatigue.